Â

 About the Litzenbergers

 We are Breena and Spencer (or Bee and Pickle if you watch our videos).
 We started sailing in our 20's and really loved it.
-We've figured out that we are able to sail for seasons at a time if we sell the boat at the end of 2 seasons, to save on storage while we go back to work.
-It's led to us owning 6 sailboats and cruising a lot of differing coasts.
+In the past we would sail for seasons at a time and then sell the boat at the end of 2 seasons, to save on storage while we go back to work.
+It's led to us owning 7 sailboats and cruising a lot of differing coasts.
 Some times we've loved it and some times we've hated it, but we document it all for friends, family and now a great community of "Fries!"
-Follow along on YouTube, Instagram or even with our Podcast!
-We hope you enjoy!
+Most recently we bought our dream boat from our favorite wizards!
+This Rumba 41 will be our forever home and we can't wait for you all to see us get her out of Guatemala and onto the ocean!

-Here's a little about each of our trips
+Here's a little about each of our previous vessels

 Flapjack Octopus